vra/CV/README.md

 ## Using octicons

 In order to use the Octicons font, you will need to install this font.
 You can find it here: https://github.com/geniusgithub/github-android/raw/master/assets/octicons-regular-webfont.ttf

-# About the `gh-pages` branch

-This project has a `gh-pages` branch hosting the http://cv.raphink.info.

-The `gh-pages` branch contains a simple static HTML page and the HTML CV files generated from `pdf2htmlex`.

-The `index.html` page also allows to download the PDF CV files stored in the `master` branch.